Temperature and Heat Transfer

 Example 17.5 – Equilibrium Temperature Of A Mixture

-Suppose you pour 0.250 kg of 20.0°C water (about a cup) into a 0.500-kg aluminum pan off the stove with a temperature of 150°C. Assume that the pan is placed on an insulated pad and that a negligible amount of water boils off.
+Suppose you pour 0.250 kg of 20.0°C water (about a cup) into a 0.500-kg aluminum pan off the stove at a temperature of 150°C. Assume that the pan is placed on an insulated pad and that a negligible amount of water boils off.
 What is the temperature when the water and pan reach thermal equilibrium a short time later?

 Solution